hayatkhan8660-maker/Light-DehazeNet/README.md

 ### CVR Module :warning:
 Oringinally the CVR module is written in matlab.
 For user's convenience, we are working to parse it to Python and soon will upload it to this repo.
-For time being the CVR matlab version can be accessed with the follownig google drive link : (https://drive.google.com/file/d/12myYdZbZqegrORpzn62CEo_pqJwbNaU6/view?usp=sharing)
+For time being the CVR matlab version can be accessed with the following google drive link : (https://drive.google.com/file/d/12myYdZbZqegrORpzn62CEo_pqJwbNaU6/view?usp=sharing)